-You may need a day or two off work and you should avoid any strenous exercise during this time.
+You may need a day or two off work, and you should avoid any strenuous exercise during this time.

-Are there any risks/complications?
+Are there any risks or complications?

-- It is unusual for the area to bleed after surgery but should this happen it can usually be stopped by applying pressure over the area for at least 10 minutes with a rolled up hankerchief or swab.
-If the bleeding does not stop please contact the unit (see contact details on the discharge sheet given to you after your surgery). - This surgery can occasionally lead to your gum feeling numb.
-This usually disappears after a few months. - Your gum can occasionally shrink back a few months after surgery, as scar tissue forms.
-This is not normally a problem but if the tooth has been crowned you may now be able to see the edge of the crown. - Even if all of the infection is successfully removed it can sometimes return months or even years later.
-If this happens it might be necessary to repeat the operation but sometimes the tooth is better removed.
+- It is unusual for the area to bleed after surgery, but if this happens it can usually be stopped by applying pressure over the area for at least 10 minutes with a rolled up hankerchief or swab.
+If the bleeding does not stop, please contact the Unit (see contact details on the discharge sheet given to you after your surgery). - This surgery can sometimes lead to your gum feeling numb.
+If this happens it usually disappears after a few months. - Your gum can sometimes shrink back a few months after surgery, as scar tissue forms.
+This is not normally a problem, but if your tooth has been crowned you may now be able to see the edge of the crown. - Even if all of the infection is removed it can sometimes return months or even years later.
+If this happens we may need to repeat the operation but sometimes it is better to remove the tooth.